Periwynkle/genesys-nlp-workshop/topic-models/notebook.md

 In this session we will employ an unsupervised model of text, one which often goes under the name 'Topic Model', to explore and make visible thematic aspects in the K-Pop comments dataset.
 Topic Models, or more precisely, mixed-membership models, have gained a lot of popularity as a method for identifying and organizing topical and thematic structures in text documents and text corpora (see e.g. Blei et al. 2003,  Griffiths & Steyvers 2004).
 The goal of this session is to introduce the very basics of Topic Models, and, subsequently, to show how Python can be employed to apply Topic Models to the K-Pop dataset.
 Ignoring any mathematical details, this introduction will primarily focus on the implementation and execution of Topic Models in Python, allowing us to concentrate on the interpretation, evaluation and visualization of the results.

 This session is structured as follows.
 We will first give a brief introduction into the general concepts underlying Topic Modeling.
-In the subsequent sections, we will work our way through (i) the necessary steps to implement a Topic Model in Python and apply it to the K-Pop dataset, and (ii) means of evaluating and visualizing the results.
-We conclude with a discussion of a number of Python libraries for Topic Modeling and additional further reading.
+In the subsequent sections, we will work our way through (i) the necessary steps to implement a Topic Model in Python and apply it to the K-Pop dataset, and (ii) the means of evaluating and visualizing the results.

 ## Topic Modeling